bingreeky/AgenTracer/README.md

 ## 👋 Introduction

 **AgenTracer** provides comprehensive tools for generating and evaluating training data that identifies **"Who"** (which agent/component) made mistakes and **"When"** (at which step) errors occurred in LLM agentic systems.

+> Note: Our current open-source efforts focus on providing an **automated failure attribution trajectory curation pipeline**.
+A **system rollback feature** will be released soon for agentic data!
+>
+> We commit to open-sourcing the model weights and training data/scripts upon acceptance of the paper!
+>
+> For any specific questions, please feel free to raise an issue or email me at guibinz@outlook.com, and I will do my best to help.
+Thank you!

 This codebase provides a minimal working example where AgenTracer is applied to MetaGPT for data curation.